avivcaspi/TennisProject/README.md

 Main paper used for this project is [Vinyes-Mora-S-2018-PhD-Thesis](https://spiral.imperial.ac.uk/handle/10044/1/67949)

 ## Project Scope
+This project is mainly focused on official match videos, and camera position and angle as shown in the next section.

 Example for some tasks completed in this project are:
 1. Detecting and tracking the tennis court in frame
 2. Detecting and tracking both player in the frame